Q. How do I change my PSAR membership information (email, phone #, etc.)

 Q. What if Mediation Does Not Resolve My Dispute?

 While statistics show that mediation is highly successful, the parties are free to pursue any other available system of dispute resolution in the event the mediation does not resolve the dispute.
 Even if this is the case, mediation can still prove valuable by narrowing areas of dispute and allowing the parties to express their grievances, thus allowing future proceedings to be more efficient and focused.

 Q. What is arbitration?

-Arbitration is a form of alternative dispute resolution (ADR), is a legal technique for the resolution of disputes outside the courts.
-The parties to a dispute refer it to one or more persons (the "arbitrators", "arbiters," or "arbitral tribunal"), whose decision (the "award") they agree to be bound.
+Arbitration is a form of alternative dispute resolution (ADR) that is a legal technique for the resolution of disputes outside the courts.
+The parties to a dispute refer it to one or more persons (the "arbitrators," "arbiters," or "arbitral tribunal") whose decision (the "award") they agree to be bound.
 It is a settlement technique in which a third party reviews the case and imposes a decision that is legally binding for both sides.